Santa Croce in Florence - How to visit this special church

 Corridoio del Noviziato

-In English 'Corridor of the Novitiate', this name comes from the original function of this corridor, which was to connect the church, the Medici chapel and the dormitory for the novices.
+In English 'Corridor of the Novitiate', this name comes from the original function of this corridor, which was to connect the church, the Medici chapel (not the famous Medici Chapels!) and the dormitory for the novices.

 The access to the corridor is through a 15th century door, located all the way down to the left of the church, crossing the nave.